Geometry of Arrangements that Determine Shapes: Point-line (incidence) geometries and arrangements for shapes

 Near-linear and linear spaces are well studied in mathematics.
 They constitute a basic starting point for obtaining other spaces.
 The classical affine and projective spaces, for example, are linear spaces with extra specialization rules.

 The relationship between arrangements for shapes and near-linear and linear spaces can be summarized in a diagram, shown in Figure 16.
 In particular, there are \emph{some} arrangements for shapes that are near-linear spaces, \emph{some} that are linear spaces, and the rest are arrangements that do not constitute geometries (e.g. Figure 15).
 For example, all arrangements in Figure 3 are near-linear spaces, the third is also a linear space.
 In Figure 4, the first three point-line geometries are near-linear spaces, but are not arrangements for shapes (the fourth is not an arrangement, nor a point-line geometry).
+A longer empirical catalog and an analysis of its properties can be found in the followup study in \cite{HaridisGeomArxiv2020}.